ctu-mrs/ctu-mrs.github.io/docs/system/bashrc_configuration.md

 ```

 This variable is used to specify a [world file](https://github.com/ctu-mrs/mrs_uav_deployment/tree/master/config/worlds) which is used for the flight.
-The world file can define the origin of the global frame, the safety area in which filghts can be conducted and the minimum and maximum flight heights.
+The world file can define the origin of the global frame, the safety area in which flights can be conducted and the minimum and maximum flight heights.
-Note that this only makes sense when a global localization like gps or rtk is used.
+Note that this only makes sense when a global GNSS-based localization like GPS or RTK is used.
-If you use a non-global localization (like laser-slam or optflow), use the local world file.
+If you use a non-global localization (like laser-slam or visual odometry), use the local world file.
 The origin of the local frame will be the starting position of the UAV.

 ```bash
 export export OLD_PX4_FW=0
 ```

-This variable is a teporary workaround for flying with both the _new_ version of Pixhawk6 (with PX4 1.13.2) and with the old Pixhawk4 (with older PX4).
+This variable is a temporary workaround for flying with both the _new_ version of Pixhawk6 (with PX4 FW version > 1.13.2) and with the old Pixhawk4 (with older PX4 FW versions).